cuustard/uni/SCC.121.md

 # SCC.121 Fundamentals of Computer Science

 The module aims to help me understand the fundamentals of Computer Science.
-This includes...

-- ...the role of discrete mathematics and logic
-- ...designing algorithms using common data structures
-- ...analysing the efficiency of algorithms
-- ...the role of abstract data types

-Assessed with Exams and Coursework:
+This includes the role of discrete mathematics and logic, designing algorithms using common data structures, analysing the efficiency of algorithms, and the role of abstract data types.

 | Task                 | When                | Worth           |
 | -------------------- | ------------------- | --------------- |